Quality Assurance Program

-The on-site portion of the QA audit should last no more than two hours.
+The on-site portion of the QA audit should last no more than one hour.
 If additional time is required, the IRB office will notify the investigators as soon as possible.

 QA staff will provide the research team with a written report via email, no later than one week following the audit.
-The Principal Investigator is expected to review this report and return a signed copy to the IRB Office within 10 business days.
+The Principal Investigator is expected to review the report and return a signed copy within 10 business days.

 The results of routine QA audits will be shared with all members of the research team.
-The results may also be reviewed by the IRB Chair and/or the IRB Committee if deemed necessary.
+The results will also be reviewed by the IRB Chair and the IRB Committee at the monthly Full Board Meeting.

 To prepare for a QA audit, ensure that all IRB-related materials are well-organized and readily available for the QA staff.
 You can use the Audit Checklist for Investigators (DOCX) as a guide.